codepath/android_guides/Managing-Threads-and-Custom-Services.md

 * Do not run long tasks on the main thread (to avoid blocking the UI)
 * Do not change the UI at all from a background thread (only the main thread)

+For additional details about how the UI Thread is constructed, refer to the [[handlers and loopers section|Managing-Threads-and-Custom-Services#handlers-and-loopers]].
 Next, let's understand the connection between services and threading.

 ### Services and Threading